Introduction: Automated River Water Monitoring System

 - Solder the resistor and pins together

-- Solder the cables (black, red an yellow) to the exact pins of the staking header and to the pins of the terminal block
+- Solder the cables (black, red and yellow) to the exact pins of the staking header and to the pins of the terminal block

-- To drill the mounting holes, first mount the module to your raspberry pi zero, then drill with a 3mm drill bit thru the existing holes from your raspberry pi into your new module.
+- To drill the mounting holes, first mount the module to your raspberry pi zero, then drill with a 3mm drill bit through the existing holes from your Raspberry Pi into your new module.

 Step 2: Building Our DCDC Converter Cable

 To power our Raspberry Pi we need to convert the 12V we get from our battery to 5V.
-Here for we use a DC DC buck converter to reduce the voltage.
+We use a DC DC buck converter to reduce the voltage.

 - Solder the black wire form you speaker cable to the port labeled GND